FrancoRamirezz/CSAF_version/README.md

 - Feature 3: Use Firebase infrastructure to help host the e-commerce website and provide all the resources needed for the project
-- Feature 4: Issues: to fix the babel issue npm install --save-dev @babel/plugin-proposal-private-property-in-object then try then go into the package lock json.
+- Feature 4: Issues: to fix the babel issue npm install --save-dev @babel/plugin-proposal-private-property-in-object then try then go into the package-lock JSON.
 {
   "presets": [
     "@babel/preset-env",